istio/istio.io/content/en/docs/reference/config/analysis/ist0134/index.md

 ## How to resolve

-Make sure to set `addresses` in ServiceEntry when using protocol TCP or unset protocol to avoid binding all traffic on the port define in the ServiceEntry.
+Make sure to set `addresses` in your ServiceEntry when `protocol` is not set, or set to TCP, to avoid binding all traffic on the port defined in the ServiceEntry.